zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Constitutive Relations

 Considered in isolation, Maxwell's system has fewer equations than unknowns.
 This forces us to specify the way the material responds to the electromagnetic field.
-One way to do this is to define the auxiliary fields in terms of polarization of matter (as shown in Equations 4 and 5).
+One way to do this is to express the auxiliary fields in terms of polarization of matter (as per Equations 4 and 5).
 Turns out, this leads to a non-linear solution \[[10](#references)\] that is relatively difficult to manipulate.

-Fortunately, many materials respond to weak electromagnetic fields in optical frequencies in an approximately linear way.
+Fortunately, many materials respond to weak electromagnetic fields in optical frequencies in an approximately linear manner.
 This behavior is captured by the [constitutive relations](https://en.wikipedia.org/wiki/Constitutive_equation#Electromagnetism):

 $$ \tag{15}
 \begin{aligned}